EMscience/HydroBenchJBook/_sources/InformationTheoreticMetrics.md

 variables referred in the input table header.
 In order to compute these probabilities, HydroBench employed histogram based probability estimation.

-Table 1 below shows the syntax, description and equations of the Information-theoretic metrics.
+Table 3 shows the syntax, description and equations of the Information-theoretic metrics.
 For their implementation, please refere to the example notebook.